Considering an IT Job in Cayman? Look no further!

 Patience is a Virtue

 Good things come to those that wait and that applies to the IT job market in Cayman.
 There is something of a lag between offshore and onshore and given the overall industry size, IT tends to evolve a little slower here, so there is not always going to be an opportunity in every technology at any one time.
 Be patient and understand that it could take up to a year (or more!) before your ideal role appears, but when it does, you’ll want to be in a position to jump on it.
 It’s really quite difficult to predict exactly what opportunities may come up from month to month, so it’s worth keeping a regular eye on both my LinkedIn page and the CML website to catch the very latest postings.
-It’s also worth appreciating that some processes and technologies may not be as up to date as in some big cities.
-Hey, we’re a small island in the Caribbean Sea, where people still say good morning to each other, but just because technology could be two or three years behind Silicon Valley, London or Dublin, don’t let that put you off.
+It’s also worth appreciating that some processes and technologies may not be as up-to-date as in some big cities.
+Hey, we’re a small island in the Caribbean Sea, where people still say good morning to each other, but just because the technology could be two or three years behind Silicon Valley, London or Dublin, don’t let that put you off.